 Compared to the Softbank Aquos ea 605SH that was released in mid-July 2017, the Aquos sense SHV40 has a better display.
 The 5-inch screen is a 1920 x 1080 px (FHD) IGZO using Rich Color Technology Mobile "inherited" from Aquos TVs, which ensures colour reproduction that corresponds to the DCI digital cinema standard, covering 90% of the colour gamut.
 The display has a built-in HDR functionality for bright and vivid rendition of video/film content.
 Like in all recent models, this is the in-cell IGZO LCD type integrating the digitizer into the display, thus improving response (e.g. can be operated with wet fingers or with gloves), energy-efficiency, and brightness.

-The main camera is 13.1 MP with image stabilisation (not optical) and as yet unannounced aperture size (but probably not f/1.9, although good performance in dark scenes is advertised as the sensor's main feature).
+The main camera is 13.1 MP with shake reduction and aperture f/2.2, although good performance in dark scenes is advertised as the sensor's main feature).
 The camera can capture up to 120 still images in one second, allowing extraction of the best still shot from a short movie clip.
-It can only shoot FHD, though, so these 120 fps videos are not likely to be HQ.
-The secondary camera is 5 MP and has nothing to boast.
+The maximum recorded video resolution is FHD.
+The secondary camera is 5 MP, has shake reduction as well, and the same f/2.2 aperture.

 The Aquos sense SHV40, being a middle class phone, naturally comes with a low-class processor: the Snapdragon 430 (MSM8937) that has four 1.4-GHz cores and four 1.1-GHz cores.
 The operating memory is 3 GB, and the built-in storage space is 32 GB (you can use up to 256 GB microSDXC cards to expand that).